pseudoregalia-modding/pseudoregalia-archipelago/AP_Randomizer/apworld/docs/en_Pseudoregalia.md

 If you are playing in a multiworld with other people, you may want to set your major keys to be local so you aren't waiting for someone else to get your MacGuffins.

-To make your major keys local, add the following to your Local Items when configuring your options:
+To make your major keys local, add the following to Local Items when configuring your options:

 * Major Key - Empty Bailey
 * Major Key - The Underbelly